Rob Roy (novel): Reception

 Rob Roy met with a generally enthusiastic reception from the reviewers.
 Only three (The Anti-Unionist, The British Critic, and The Theatrical Inquisitor), were predominantly hostile.
 The characters were generally admired, though a degree of caricature was sometimes detected; several reviewers pointed out that some of them bore a distinct resemblance to characters in the preceding novels (Die to Flora in Waverley, Helen to Meg Merilees in Guy Mannering, and Fairservice to Dandie Dinmont in Guy Mannering and Cuddie Headrigg in Old Mortality) but they mostly noted significant variations which meant they were not mere repetitions.
 Although one or two reviewers were surprised by the failure of Rob to live up to his prominence in the title, he was generally judged a success.
 The Highland landscape descriptions and striking individual scenes also attracted much praise.
 Most reviewers found the story rather weak, as usual with this author, with improbable coincidences and a hurried conclusion.

 Adaptations

+Rob Roy MacGregor; or, Auld Lang Syne, Isaac Pocock's dramatic adaptation of the novel, with music by John Davy and H. Bishop, premiered at the Theatre Royal, Covent Garden, on 12 March 1818.
+It was first produced at the Theatre Royal, Edinburgh, in February 1819.
+It was by far the most successful of the National Dramas based of Scott's novels.

 Although there have been several heavily fictionalised feature films featuring a heroic Robert Roy MacGregor over the years, none of them to date has been directly adapted from Walter Scott's novel, in which MacGregor plays a lesser role than Frank Osbaldistone.
 For example, the 1995 film Rob Roy has no other connection with the novel than the name.
 The same is true of the 1953 film Rob Roy: The Highland Rogue.

 In 1960, the Gateway Theatre in Edinburgh presented a musical adaptation of Scott's novel by Robert Kemp, with songs by Ian Robertson.

 There was a 1961 British TV version.